0xjbb/0xjbb/README.md

 ## Projects

-### JBStrike
-- A simple custom C++ and Go C2 server currently in development, designed to be purely the bare minimum to be able to function as a C2.
-- Still W.I.P

 ### TaskPwn
 A python script to remotely enumerate scheduled tasks using (local) Administrator privileges.
 It will enumerate any scheduled and provide the username if it's a domain user and the users groups.